Here is an FAQ based on questions we’ve already answered, as well as some we're assuming are going to arise.

 A: We don’t think it does.
 We can only have reasonable expectations of ourselves and try to the best of our capabilities.
 We don’t want to put our daughter in harm’s way to make a point.
 Similarly, there’s a stretch of service road that can be pretty scary.
 If we start to feel that she is unsafe, we’ll need a driver to drive her over it and we’ll pick her up on the other side.

 8. Q: What will you take with you?

 A: A change of clothes, computers and tech stuff for documenting the journey, snacks, water.
 A friend will be driving to our destinations carrying emergency gear, rain gear, and extra clothes, in case we get into trouble.

 A: Again, we have to have reasonable expectations.
 These people REALLY need our help and we’re hoping you’ll support us, join in, donate funds, share the hashtag, and even come out and walk with us for a few kilometres if we happen to be going through your hood.
 That would be AWESOME!

 10. Q: Did the people you’re trying to help have to walk a long distance?

 A: No, they didn’t.
 They’ve had different kind of difficulties.
-Like being stuck in a hostile country with no means of make a living and facing deportation back to a dictatorial regime where they face almost certain imprisonment.
-And consequently having to spend time in hiding.
+Like being imprisoned and detained in a hostile country with no means of making a living and facing potential refoulement (because who are we kidding.
+It ain't voluntary) back to a place they face certain danger.
 So, it’s not a perfect correlation, but this was the closest symbolic gesture we could think of to make.